Visual impairment: Modern times

 The Sense of Touch by Jusepe de Ribera depicts a blind man holding a marble head in his hands.

 Poet John Milton, who went blind in mid-life, composed "On His Blindness", a sonnet about coping with blindness.
 The work posits that [those] who best Bear [God]'s mild yoke, they serve him best.

 The Dutch painter and engraver Rembrandt often depicted scenes from the apocryphal Book of Tobit, which tells the story of a blind patriarch who is healed by his son, Tobias, with the help of the archangel Raphael.

 Slaver-turned-abolitionist John Newton composed the hymn "Amazing Grace" about a wretch who "once was lost, but now am found, Was blind, but now I see."
 Blindness, in this sense, is used both metaphorically (to refer to someone who was ignorant but later became knowledgeable) and literally, as a reference to those healed in the Bible.
 In the later years of his life, Newton himself would go blind.

+Blind author James Wilson, published the Biography of the Blind in 1820, which compiled a comprehensive history of blind people.
+Subsequent editions included his own autobiography.

 H. G. Wells' story "The Country of the Blind" explores what would happen if a sighted man found himself trapped in a country of blind people to emphasise society's attitude to blind people by turning the situation on its head.

 José Saramago's novel Blindness describes a sudden mass blindness epidemic, and the main story follows the first group to lose their vision and how they have to adapt to their new disability amidst a decaying society.

 Bob Dylan's anti-war song "Blowin' in the Wind" twice alludes to metaphorical blindness: How many times can a man turn his head // and pretend that he just doesn't see...
 How many times must a man look up // Before he can see the sky?

 Contemporary fiction contains numerous well-known blind characters.
 Some of these characters can see by means of extraordinary abilities or devices, such as the Marvel Comics superhero Daredevil, who can see via his super-human hearing acuity, or Star Treks Geordi La Forge, who can see with the aid of a VISOR, a fictional device that transmits optical signals to his brain.